WRF Physics¶

 WRF Surface Layer (sfclay) Schemes

-WRF physics schemes that determine surface layer diagnostics, including exchange and transfer coefficients, and are responsible for soil temperature, moisture, snow prediction and sea-ice temperature.
-They provide these exchange coefficients for heat and moisture to the land surface model (LSM).
+WRF physics schemes that determine surface layer diagnostics, including exchange and transfer coefficients, and determine soil temperature, moisture, snow prediction and sea-ice temperature.
+They provide heat and moisture exchange coefficients to the land surface model (LSM).

 WRF Land Surface Model (LSM) Schemes